SamDier/BOMoD.jl/README.md

 ### Step 2C)

-The final step in than obtaining a new batch of b datapoints using a batch sampling algorithm.
+The final step in to obtain a new batch of b datapoints using a batch sampling algorithm.
 In this example b = 2.
 # Batch sampling step
 ````julia